romul1508/EliFormatWorker/README.md

 The program functions in the line of Microsoft Windows (x64) operating systems, as well as in LINUX.
 Microsoft Visual Studio 2019 was used to develop the program.

+You can follow the link https://github.com/romul1508/ImageToRGB16ELI to download the code for the ImageToRGB16ELI application, which allows you to convert an image in jpg format to a ELI format and save it in a binary file on disk.

 Description of the ELI file format:

 At the beginning of the file there is a header that describes the image parameters: